YamacYurtsever/Obsidian-Notes/Computer Science/Networking/OSI Model.md

 - It establishes, maintains, and terminates communication sessions, providing services such as dialog control and synchronization
 6. **Presentation Layer**
 - Deals with data format translation and encryption/decryption
-- It ensures that the data is presented in a readable format and handles character encoding, compression, and encryption.
 7. **Application Layer**
 - Provides network services directly to end-users or applications
-- It includes protocols for email, file transfer, remote login, and other application-level services
+- It includes [[Network Protocols | protocols]] for email, file transfer, remote login, and other application-level services